tzneal/coordconv/README.md

 License
 =======

-As the [geotrans code](http://earth-info.nga.mil/GandG/update/index.php?action=home#tab_wgs84-data) it was based on is public domain, this is public domain as well.
-I've only done a straight forward port from C++ to Go, making some minor changes along the way to make it behave a bit more like like standard Go code (e.g. returning an error when the C++ code threw an exception)
+The [geotrans code](http://earth-info.nga.mil/GandG/update/index.php?action=home#tab_wgs84-data) is public domain, so in spirit this is public domain as well.
+I only made minor changes along the way to make it behave a bit more like like standard Go code (e.g. returning an error when the C++ code threw an exception)